codetojoy/Factorial_Go/single_thread/README.md

 ### Summary

+* A basic, single-threaded example that will be migrated later to use channels/goroutines.
 * The `run.sh` and `test.sh` scripts are not idiomatic.
 * I have tried to set up `GOPATH` etc but I just can't get it to work.
     - e.g. to use a 3rd-party package such as: https://github.com/stretchr/testify